(Aortic Regurgitation; Aortic Incompetence)

 Updated June 16, 2017.
 Accessed September 15, 2017.

 Congenital heart defects.
 Kids Health—Nemours Foundation website.
 Available at:

-What are congenital heart defects?
+Explore congenital heart defects.
 National Heart, Lung, and Blood Institute website.
 Available at: